-13. Derivative Liabilities
+11. Derivative Liabilities

 In connection with the \$373.8 million of convertible securities issued in 2019, the Company determined that certain of the conversion and redemption features were embedded derivatives and were bifurcated from the host instrument and accounted for as embedded derivative instruments.
 In connection with the convertible securities, the Company recognized a capital contribution of \$44.8 million during the year ended December 31, 2021.
 This capital contribution of \$44.8 million was recorded as an increase in additional paid in capital as the notes were issued to affiliates of the Company.
-The Company recognized a gain of \$93.8 million from activity related to derivative liabilities in connection with the convertible securities during the year ended December 31, 2020, which was recognized within Gain on derivative in the Consolidated Statement of Operations and Comprehensive Loss.
-Upon the completion of the 2021

-Business Combination with SCH on January 7, 2021, the derivative balance was extinguished at January 7, 2021.
-See Note 3 (Business Combination) and Note 5 (Fair Value Measurements) for additional information.
+Upon the completion of the 2021 Business Combination with SCH on January 7, 2021, the derivative balance was extinguished at January 7, 2021.
+See Note 4 (Fair Value Measurements) for additional information.

-14. Letter of Credit
+12. Letter of Credit

-On April 19, 2018, the Company entered into a secured letter of credit agreement (the "Letter") required for its subsidiary, Clover HMO of New Jersey, Inc., for an aggregate amount of up to \$2.5 million.
+On April 19, 2018, the Company entered into a secured letter of credit agreement (the "Letter") required for its subsidiary for an aggregate amount of up to \$2.5 million.
 The Letter is with a commercial lender and it renews on an annual basis.
 The Letter bears interest at a rate of 0.75%.
-There was an unused balance of \$2.5 million at both December 31, 2022, and December 31, 2021.
+On April 19, 2023, the Letter expired, and at the time of expiration there was an unused balance of \$2.5 million at December 31, 2022.

-15. Leases
+13. Leases